-Today the Royal Society’s Commonwealth Science Conference opens in Singapore.
-In his opening address Venki Ramakrishnan, President of the Royal Society, reflects on the global nature of science and the Commonwealth’s role at the heart of this.
+The Royal Society’s Commonwealth Science Conference took place on 13-16 June 2017 in Singapore.
+In his opening address Venki Ramakrishnan, President of the Royal Society, reflected on the global nature of science and the Commonwealth’s role at the heart of this.
 This global network is key to tackling many of the challenges we face today from disease and climate change to food security and driving sustainable economic growth.

 "Your Excellency Deputy Prime Minister, Your Royal Highness the Duke of York, Excellencies, Ladies and Gentlemen, Distinguished Guests,

 "It gives me great pleasure to be here in Singapore for the Commonwealth Science Conference.
 When we gathered in Bangalore in 2014, it was the first Commonwealth Science Conference for 50 years.
 Two and a half years seems like a much better interval.
 I would like to thank our co-hosts the National Research Foundation for their warm welcome and generous support.
 The Foundation – part of the Prime Minister’s office here in Singapore – has made a major contribution to establishing Singapore as a global innovation leader.

 "Science is global and depends on a free flow of people who bring in new ideas and expertise.
 The Commonwealth is also global.
 It represents nearly a third of the world’s population, in 52 countries.
 It is home to 12 percent of the world’s researchers and accounts for around 10 percent of global research and development expenditure.
 Science is uniquely placed to contribute to the Commonwealth’s shared goals of democracy and development.
 And with an estimated 60 percent of its population under the age of 30, the Commonwealth is set to play an ever more important role in the world’s future.

 "That future will present many challenges where science can help us respond.
 The themes of this conference reflect that: